qjvtenkroode/homelab/README.md

 - Ansible user is called 'overseer'

 ## Improvements / TODO's
-- Setup testing with Molocule?
+- [ ] Make network interface for Consul client and server templates dynamic
+- [ ] Create Hashicorp Vault role
+- [x] Add Consul retry_join server list

 ## Playbooks

 ### Deploy the backend
-First fill an `inventory.yml` with your hivemind (leaders), minions (other nodes) and overwrite any variables that are needed:
+First fill an `inventory.yml` with your minions (nodes) and overwrite any variables that are needed:
-    - consul_leader
+    - consul_datacenter
     - consul_type
     - nomad_datacenter
-    - nomad_leader
     - nomad_type

 Then run the playbook:
 `ansible-playbook playbook-deploy-backend.yml -i inventory.yml -u overseer`

+Keep in mind that the first time running this playbook it is still needed to join the consul cluster together with a `consul join <node1> <node2> <node3>`

 ### Deploy a Nomad job
 Deploying a job doesn't need an inventory, it runs from localhost.
 Run the playbook and add additional variables that contain the job name: